projectestac/odissea/html/mod/jclic/README.txt

 features are:
 - Allows embedding easily JClic activities in some Moodle course.
-- Facilitates students tracing because it stores the score, date and duration of each of the attempts made ​​by the users.
+- Facilitates students tracing because it stores the score, date and duration of each of the attempts made by the users.

 -----------------------------------------------------------------------------
 This program is free software; you can redistribute it and/or